 Christmas is naturally a big time for hygge hunting, with all the food, family, friends and fun.
 But it doesn’t have to be the only way.
 Hygge is well suited to solitary pleasures, as well.
 Light a few candles, make yourself a mug of tea and curl up with a good book.
 An intimate dinner with just the two of you or a few friends, that can be hygge, too.
 Even a backyard barbeque in the middle of July can be hygge.
 It’s all about taking pleasure in ordinary, everyday things.
 Joy and comfort can be found in the smallest details around you.
 Actually, I believe that you don’t even need any “thing” at all.
 Just allow yourself to be comfortable and enjoy – hygge can be all in your head, a state of mind.
 Your happy place.

 To the Danes, living with hygge is just the way it is.
 It is their way of life.
 They live in it, with it and by it.
 It is the influencer of design and all manner of decisions.
 Hygge is very Danish.
 The Danish are known to be happy people, so, they must be doing something right.
 Right?
 I’m all in.
 How about you?

 Are you ready to let the hygge flow?
 What’s your favourite hygge zone?
 Share your story in the comments below.
 We want to hear.

-ps Meik Wiking has a new book out this year The Little Book of Lykke: The Danish search for the world’s happiest people.
+ps Meik Wiking has a new book out this year The Art of Making Memories: How to Create and Remember Happy Moments.
 Really looking forward to that one, too.

 Photo credit: Abby Kihano via Pexels